 Contemporary Textiles Installation

-The first concept, “Threading Through Time” was a site specific installation located in the historic basement of the Strutt’s North Mill in Belper.
-The installation combined over 300 previously unused cotton bobbins, and coloured cotton thread inspired by the River Derwent.
+The first concept, “Threading Through Time” was a site specific installation located in the historic basement of the Strutt’s North Mill Museum in Belper.
+The installation combined over 300 previously unused cotton bobbins, and coloured cotton thread inspired by the colours of the River Derwent.
 The threads were meticulously placed paying close attention to tension and order to stunning effect.
+This attention to tension and order would have been something that millworkers would have needed in the handling of the cotton spinning machines.
+Seiko wanted to acknowledge this in the work.

 Soundscape and Japanese Links